 Healthy Eating and Living Support (HEALS)

 Penn State Healthy Eating and Living Support (HEALS) is a multidisciplinary program that supports healthy eating and decision-making among students.
-Our team is comprised of physicians, dietitians, and mental health professionals who specialize in providing education, resources, and support to students affected by eating disorders.
+Our team is comprised of clinicians, dietitians, and mental health professionals who specialize in providing education, resources, and support to students affected by eating disorders.

 How can HEALS help?